 I thought I figured out what I really needed to pack for labor.
 But, after all that research, the first time around, I barely used half of what I brought in my bag.
 On top of that, there were so many things that I wished I did bring.

-What week should I pack my hospital bag?
+What week should you pack your hospital bag?

 Typically around week 35 of pregnancy is a good week to be prepared by.
 Packing a bag early can help ease some of the labor and delivery anxiety.
 You will feel more prepared for what is to come.